 Japanese icon Hidetoshi Nakata credits Captain Tsubasa as the beginning of his football awakening and that was the case for much of Japan at the time.
 Stars such as Zinedine Zidane, Fernando Torres and Lionel Messi also claim to have been inspired by the series.

 Captain Tsubasa created a football revolution.
 Kids wanted to play football to emulate their hero Tsubasa’s adventures and it would prove to be a catalyst towards challenging the baseball hegemony in the country.

 This is the exclusive story of Alphonso Davies who fought through adversity to achieve his dreams and conquered in Lisbon.
 Meep.
 Meep.
 The roadrunner gets going.
-He breaks into his … Continue Reading Exclusive: The Inside story of Alphonso Davies: From Edmonton to the Champions League
+He breaks into his stride and whoosh, he bursts into a full sprint.
+It happens in the blink of an eye.
+His muscles stretching taut, the galloping legs in … Continue Reading Exclusive: The Inside story of Alphonso Davies: From Edmonton to the Champions League

 A modern era

 Ultimately the craze led to the inception of the J.League in 1993 and football has continued to grow steadily in popularity ever since.